Unlocking Tenant Data for Better GRESB Scores

 The EnergyElephant platform offers:

-• Compliance with Multiple Frameworks: The platform’s easy-to-use, audit-ready reporting tools ensure your data is compliant with international protocols and frameworks, including: GRESB, CSRD, CDP, ISO 50001, and more.
+- Compliance with multiple frameworks: The platform’s easy-to-use, audit-ready reporting tools ensure your data is compliant with international protocols and frameworks, including: GRESB, ISO 50001, CSRD, CDP, B Corp, and more.

-• A Meter-reading Mobile App: Along with our core platform, we created the simple-to-use EnergyElephant meter-reading mobile app which makes every meter a little bit smarter, even in places where smart meters may still be years away.
+- A meter-reading mobile app: Along with our core platform, we created the simple-to-use EnergyElephant meter-reading mobile app which makes every meter a little bit smarter, even in places where smart meters may still be years away.
 The system allows any EnergyElephant user, in any location, to take a photo of any electricity, gas, or water meter on their smartphone, and upload it directly to their account.
-Because the mobile app is tailored to our platform, you will instantly be able to see how efficiently you are using energy, and identify opportunities for cost and energy savings to improve sustainability.
+Because the app is tailored to our platform, you'll instantly be able to see how efficiently you are using energy, and identify opportunities for cost and energy savings to improve sustainability.
 It’s up to 90% faster than traditional meter-reading systems, and less travel by utility providers to physically read meters has environmental benefits too, as the amount of carbon emissions and air pollution from vehicles is dramatically reduced.
-Our app has been used in 70+ countries around the world to date.
+Our app has been used in 80+ countries around the world to date.